RAprogramm/masterror/README.md

 - `TemplateFormatter` mirrors `thiserror`'s formatter detection so existing derives that relied on hexadecimal, pointer or exponential renderers keep compiling.
+- Display placeholders preserve their raw format specs via `TemplateFormatter::display_spec()` and `TemplateFormatter::format_fragment()`, so derived code can forward `:>8`, `:.3` and other display-only options without reconstructing the original string.
 - `TemplateFormatterKind` exposes the formatter trait requested by a placeholder, making it easy to branch on the requested rendering behaviour without manually matching every enum variant.